-You must apply using form DS-11, whether you are in the process of or have completed your gender transition.
+You must apply using Form DS-11, whether you are in the process of or have completed your transition.
 In addition to the regular requirements for those applying on a DS-11, you’ll also need a physician’s statement.
-For complete details, please see Gender Designation Change.
+For complete details, please see Change of Sex Marker.

 No, the Department of State does not currently have the option to pay online for passport services, although this service may be offered in the future.
 You will not be asked to provide credit card information on this site at this time.